andrew/ultimate-awesome/README.md

 - [Awesome-LWMs](https://github.com/jaychempan/Awesome-LWMs) - 🌍  A Collection of Awesome Large Weather Models (LWMs) |  AI for Earth (AI4Earth) | AI for Science (AI4Science).
 - [awesome-tpm](https://github.com/kuchin/awesome-tpm) - A curated and opinionated list of resources for Technical Program Managers.
 - [awesome-logical-query](https://github.com/neuralgraphdatabases/awesome-logical-query) - A collection of resources on the topic of Complex Logical Query Answering.
-- [awesome-ip-search-engines](https://github.com/cipher387/awesome-ip-search-engines) - This repository contains tutorials and tools for working with IP search engines.
-Search engines that search all devices connected to the Internet and collect a lot of different information about them (open ports, protocols used for data transfer, Whois information etc)).
 - [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.
 - [awesome-egypt-opensource](https://github.com/mfouad/awesome-egypt-opensource) - Curated list of awesome opensource projects started and maintained by Egyptian developers.
 - [self-taught-developer](https://github.com/SyedUmairCodes/self-taught-developer) - Free and high quality resources for beginners to learn how to code.